The Human Truth Foundation

 Health:

 Jordan does relatively well in encouraging good health, compared to many other countries.
-Jordan comes in the best 20 for its suicide rate32 (the lowest in Asia) and in its food aid and health contributions and WHO compliance33 (amongst the best in Asia).
-It does better than average when it comes to its alcohol consumption rate34, its immunizations take-up35, its average life expectancy11 and in its adolescent birth rate36.
-But, things still need to improve in Jordan.
-Jordan does worse than average in terms of its fertility rate14.
-And finally, it sits amongst the bottom 20 when it comes to its smoking rate37.
-In an attempt to improve its horrendous death rate from related illness, in 2020 smoking in indoor public spaces was finally banned38.
-The prevalence of overweight adults has increased by 14% over the last 40 years.
+Jordan comes in the best 20 in terms of its suicide rate32 (the lowest in Asia) and in its food aid and health contributions and WHO compliance33 (amongst the best in Asia).
+It does better than average in its alcohol consumption rate34, its immunizations take-up35, its average life expectancy11 and in its adolescent birth rate36.
+Jordan doesn't do so well in other areas.
+Jordan does worse than average for its fertility rate14 and in the prevalence of overweight adults37.
+And finally, it falls into the worst 20 in its smoking rate38.
+In an attempt to improve its horrendous death rate from related illness, in 2020 smoking in indoor public spaces was finally banned39.
+The number of overweight adults has increased by 14% during the past 40 years.
 Life expectancy in Jordan improved by +6.2yrs in the 30 years from 1990, less than the global average of +7.9yrs.
 Jordan is amongst only 41 countries who have seen their fertility rate drop by more than 4 since the 1960s.
 Its peak fertility rate was 8.13 in 1969.

 Larissa Al-Uar, from the activist group Tobacco Free Jordan, said the announcemenet was a "huge change". [...]
 She said previous efforts to curb the country's record-high smoking rates had suffered from weak enforcement as well as what health advocates claimed was widespread interference in policymaking by multinational tobacco companies.
 A Guardian investigation found that tobacco company lobbyists had been regularly invited to sit in on meetings to debate regulations on their products.